Set the Controls for the Heart of the Sun: Reception

 In a negative review of A Saucerful of Secrets, Jim Miller of Rolling Stone described "Set the Controls for the Heart of the Sun", along with "Let There Be More Light", as "boring melodically, harmonically, and lyrically."
 Miller further described the production work as "not as glittery as the first album's, and the instrumental work is shoddy and routine.
 Miller also described the track as too long.

+Mason later gave a positive view of the song, saying it was "the most interesting ... in relation to what we were doing at the time".

 Live performances

 Pink Floyd performed the song from 1967 to 1973.
 A performance on 9 September 1967 featured Barrett and Waters switching guitars.
 The group's performance of the song on 27 April 1969 at Mother's, Birmingham and on 2 May 1969 at the Manchester College of Commerce was used for the live half of the double album Ummagumma.
 On 27 February 1971, a live performance of "Set the Controls" was filmed for ORTF, while a performance in Studio Europanisor, Paris, was filmed for Live at Pompeii.
 During these performances, the song was significantly extended with a range of dynamics, including a free-form middle section.
 The last documented performance by the group was on 13 October 1973 at the Wiener Stadthalle, Vienna.